-Under what circumstances do I need to take the TOEFL or the IELTS test?
+Under what circumstances do I need to take the TOEFL, the IELTS or the Pearson Test of English?

 What are the institution codes for the GRE and TOEFL?

 The institution code is 5007 for both the GRE and TOEFL.
 There is no department code or enter 0000.